CSkylarL/MSofTimiGP-Response/README.md

 If you use TimiGP-Response in your publication, please cite the paper:

 # TODO
-Li, C. et al. TimiGP-Response:
+Li, C. et al. TimiGP-Response: the pan-cancer immune landscape associated with response to immunotherapy. bioRxiv.
+(2024)

 ## LICENSE